 How do I run through these?

+For every single element that you’ve identified, you need to exhaustively describe what makes that element perform as well as it possibly can.
 I evaluate exactly enough to comprehensively answer the question.
 That might involve a lot of further investigation, more questions, and other points to evaluate.
 Let’s take a few examples:

 Does the home page render well on mobile?